 Currently, the research programs in the laboratory focus on three goals: (1) To understand how biomechanical forces regulate vascular functions, and to identify targets associated with specific cellular phenotype in diseased blood vessels and develop technologies for targeted drug delivery and molecular imaging of those vasculatures; (2) To develop 3-D cell printing technology for vascular tissue engineering applications, such as engineering tissue structures with adequate vascular perfusion and designing optimal conditions for blood vessel regeneration; (3) To develop technology to differentiate stem cells toward vascular lineage in particular arterial and venous endothelial cells, and to apply them in tissue engineering of vascular graft.
 To accomplish these research programs, we will use multidisciplinary approaches combining various methods including engineering design, experimental and computational fluid mechanics, micro-fabrication, cellular and molecular techniques.
 There are excellent opportunities for collaboration with our BME faculty in the field of tissue engineering, biomaterials, cell mechanics as well as our colleagues at Albany Medical College.

-tissue engineering applications.
+cell and tissue engineering

 3-D cell printing technology

 Ph.D., Harvard Medical School - Massachusetts Institute of Technology Biomedical Engineering

 M.S., Beijing University Biomechanics

 American Heart Association Scientist Development Award

 Copyright ©1996-2009 Rensselaer Polytechnic Institute (RPI) 110 Eighth Street, Troy, NY USA 12180 (518) 276-6000 All rights reserved.